 This option to the M.B.A.
 Program offers an opportunity for advanced study in the area of Accounting.
-All M.B.A.
-Accounting Option students are required to take ACCT6950 Advanced Theory Seminar and two accounting electives.
+Accounting Option students are required to take either ACCT 6180 Financial Accounting Integrated Business Concepts or ACCT 6950 Financial Accounting Theory as one of the electives.
+Both of these courses can be included in the electives but only one is required.

 Courses Semester Hours

-ACCT 6950 Accounting Theory Seminar 3
+Accounting Elective (ACCT 6180 or ACCT 6950) 3

 Accounting Elective

 Accounting Elective

-Total Hours 9
+0 Total Hours 9